adamfeuer/ADS129x-tools/README.md

 * RREG – read register.
 Takes two hex digits as an argument (one byte, for example: FF).
 Argument 1 is the register to read.
 Returns a single hex-encoded byte (for example, 0E) that represents the contents of the register.
 * WREG – write register.
 Takes two hex-encoded bytes as arguments, separated by a space.
 Argument 1 is the register to write, argument 2 is the register value.
 * RDATA – read one sample of data from the ADS129x chip.
-Returns 3 bytes of header, plus 3 bytes x number of channels (8 for ADS1298 or ADS1299), encoded using base64.
+Returns 3 bytes of header, plus 3 bytes x number of channels (8 for ADS1298 or ADS1299), encoded using base64 or packed hex in text mode, and JSON Lines byte array, or MessagePack byte array, depending on the protocol
 * RDATAC – start read data continuous mode.
-Data is read into a circular buffer in the Arduino RAM, and read via GETDATA commands.
+Data is read into a buffer in the Arduino RAM, and streamed to the client one sample at a time, either in packed base64 format or packed hex format in text, JSON Lines byte array, or MessagePack byte array, depending on the protocol.
 * SDATAC – stop read data continuous mode.
-* GETDATA – return the contents of the data buffer at this time, and update the circular buffer pointers.
 * VERSION – reports the driver version
 * SERIALNUMBER – reports the HackEEG serial number (UUID from the onboard 24AA256UID-I/SN I2S EEPROM)
 * LEDON – turns on the Arduino Due onboard LED.